 - The middle Shopify plan is $79 monthly (and 2.6% + 30¢ per transaction).
 In addition to the points listed above it also covers 5 staff accounts, gift cards, and professional reports.

-- Advanced Shopify charges $299 monthly (and 2.4% + 30¢ per transaction) and it includes 15 staff accounts, advanced report builder, and third-party calculated shipping rates.
+- Advanced Shopify charges $299 monthly (and 2.4% + 30¢ per transaction).
+It includes 15 staff accounts, advanced report builder, and third-party calculated shipping rates.

 In general, it’s safe to say that Shopify is a cheaper option to run your business.
-The reason is that even if you opt for Magento 2 Community, you’re still in charge of hosting, which should be really robust to run the Magento store, and the cheapest hosting won’t work right.
+The reason is that even if you opt for Magento 2 Community, you’re still in charge of hosting.
+The hosting should be really robust to run the Magento store, because the cheapest hosting won’t work right.

-However, don’t jump to conclusions based solely on the price factor – keep reading because we have many more insights to share with you about the platforms, which means more for you to consider.
+However, don’t jump to conclusions based solely on the price factor.
+Keep reading because we have many more insights to share with you about the platforms.

-Second aspect being affected by hosting is security, and the role of security in e-commerce, where customers trust you with their payment data, can’t be overestimated.
+Second aspect being affected by hosting is security.
+The role of security in e-commerce, where customers trust you with their payment data, can’t be overestimated.
 Thus it makes sense to take care of dedicating some time and effort to choose the right hosting service provider.

 And the third aspect is a robust customer support.
 Let’s face it.
 “Anything that can go wrong will go wrong” according to Murphy’s law.
-The best idea for you to be prepared for anything wrong with your website is taking care of robust customer support in advance.
-The more reputable your hosting provider, the higher probability you’ll get timely and qualified support, which means less downtime for your e-commerce business.
+You can get prepared for anything wrong with your website.
+To do this, take care of robust customer support in advance.
+The more reputable your hosting provider, the higher probability you’ll get timely and qualified support.
+This, in turn, means less downtime for your e-commerce business.

 Magento, as a complex solution for e-commerce development, can be pretty moody when it comes to a hosting provider selection.
 The perfect hosting for Magento 2 store should be a LAMP-stack, with a fast server, SSL certificate, content delivery network, and dedicated IP-address.
 However, your efforts on hosting selection will be rewarded handsomely since serious hosting providers offer server configuration services intended to maximize Magento performance.

 When opting for Shopіfy, you’re absolutely free from bringing any effort to hosting provider selection.
-The reason is that every Shopify plan includes hosting services by default, and all you need to do here is set up your existing domain name or buy one.
-You can also rest assured of proper treatment of your store, i.e. experiencing no downtimes during massive sales activities (such as Black Friday, Cyber Monday).
+The reason is that every Shopify plan includes hosting services by default.
+So all you need to do here is set up your existing domain name or buy one.
+You can also rest assured of proper treatment of your store, i.e. experiencing no downtimes during massive sales activities (such as during the Holiday season).
 At the same time, Shopify provides you automatic scaling in case of an unexpected flood of the customers.

 When our client from Denmark, who lacked experience in running an e-commerce store, came to us, we recommended that he build a store on Shopify.
 Such a decision was beneficial since the owner didn’t have to worry about solving any technical issues, including hosting, and it fit his small store perfectly.